- New Annex

 Grand Challenges Program Description

-The Grand Challenges Scholars program is a combined curricular and extra-curricular program with five components that are designed to prepare students to be the generation that solves the grand challenges facing society in this century.
-The progam at The University of Iowa is based on the National Academy of Engineering's Grand Challenges Scholars Program.
+The Engineering Grand Challenge Scholars Program is a combined curricular and extra-curricular program with five components that are designed to prepare students to be the generation that solves the grand challenges facing society in this century.
+The progam at The University of Iowa is based on the National Academy of Engineering's Grand Challenge Scholars Program.

-The five required elements of the Grand Challenges Scholars program are:
+The five required elements of the Grand Challenge Scholars program are:

-2. Interdisciplinary curriculum we call Engineering+.
+2. Interdisciplinary Curriculum.
 Preparing engineering students to work at the overlap with public policy, business, law, ethics, human behavior, risk as well as medicine and the sciences.
 Examples that span these disciplines with a coherent theme are Energy and the Environment, Sustainability, Uncertainty and Optimization, etc.

-3. Entrepreneurship and Innovation.
+3. Entrepreneurship.
 Preparing students to translate invention to innovation; to develop market ventures that scale to global solutions in the public interest.

-Our Grand Challenges Scholars program (PDF) is the 7th in the U.S. and the first Big Ten engineering school to be approved by the national committee.
-The program specifies how Grand Challenges Scholars will meet each of the required elements; how Grand Challenges Scholars will be selected; how each of the five Grand Challenges curricular components will be met at The University of Iowa; how Grand Challenges Scholars will be assessed and tracked; how the program will promote early student engagement in Grand Challenges-related activities; and how we will foster intramural and extramural networking among Grand Challenges Scholars.
+Our Engineering Grand Challenge Scholars Program (PDF) is the 7th in the U.S. and the first Big Ten engineering school to be approved by the national committee.
+The program specifies how Grand Challenge Scholars will meet each of the required elements; how Grand Challenge Scholars will be selected; how each of the five Grand Challenge curricular components will be met at The University of Iowa; how Grand Challenge Scholars will be assessed and tracked; how the program will promote early student engagement in Grand Challenge-related activities; and how we will foster intramural and extramural networking among Grand Challenge Scholars.

-Click here to apply to become a Grand Challenges Scholar.
+Click here to apply to become an Engineering Grand Challenge Scholar.